VolkanSah/SherlocksHome/README.md

     main()
 ```

-To track all incoming traffic to bad links in a domain list, you can modify the script I provided earlier to include a check for the destination IP against the list of bad domains.
-Here's an example modification to the script:
+If you want to track all incoming traffic to bad links in a domain list, you can modify like below

 ### Example 3
 ```python